Lascorbe/LascorbeComPublish/Content/posts/2020-04-27-MVPCoordinators-SwiftUI-part1.md

 We've learned how to set up an entire screen with the MVP pattern, we created a base Coordinator protocol, and implemented our first 2 coordinators.
 We saw how to wrap our view in a `NavigationView`, and how to implement `NavigationLink` so it doesn't depend on anything else in the view.

-That's it! **We've completed part 1 of this series.** In the next post we're going to see how to extract that `NavigationLink`  from `MasterView` and put it in a new Coordinator.
-We'll have to modify our current base Coordinator protocol, and we're going to see how to easily change from a navigation push to a modal presentation without touching the view, are you going to miss it? **Then head over to part 2!**
+That's it! **We've completed part 1 of this series.** In the next post we're going to see how to extract that `NavigationLink`  from `MasterView` and put it in a new coordinator.
+We'll have to modify our current base `Coordinator` protocol, and we're going to see how to easily change from a navigation push to a modal presentation without touching the view, are you going to miss it? **Then head over to part 2!**

 **Go now to the next part of the series (part 2)!**: [https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2)